8483/notes/topics/startupMarketingAdvertising.md

 Notes:

 -   **Always click on suggestions when filtering**
--   Exclude pixel audiences so that you ensure you are targeting new people
+-   **IMPORTANT: Exclude pixel audiences so that you ensure you are targeting new people**
 -   Try to move away from interest based targeting towards lookalike audiences

 **Performance**